jmccarty3/sensu-plugin-sensu-check/README.md

 Instances must be running for a given minimum time (in minutes).
 Users may provide warning and critical thresholds for uptime (in minutes).

+Currently has a copy of the filter logic in jmccarty3/sensu-plugins-aws

 Files
 ---------------------
 * bin/check-sensu-client.rb